 Event Support Grants are offered in Spring and Autumn to support institutions when hosting events in the field of British art or architectural history.

 The Grant is an award of up to £3,000 towards the practical expenses incurred in hosting lectures, conferences, workshops, symposia and seminars for scholars or provided at a scholarly level for the general public.

-Due to the effects of the Covid-19 pandemic the following changes have been made for autumn 2020:
+Due to the effects of the Covid-19 pandemic the following changes have been made for spring 2021: